NBA Rumors: Heat Could Send Hassan Whiteside To Hawks For Package Including Jeremy Lin, Per ‘Fansided’

 Meanwhile, the acquisition of Jeremy Lin, Dewayne Dedmon, and Justin Anderson could help the Heat become more competitive in the Eastern Conference this season.
 Lin will be a reliable backup point guard in Miami, especially now that Goran Dragic remains sideline due to injury.
 Dedmon will give the Heat a big man who has the ability to knock down shots from beyond the arc.
 This season, the 29-year-old center is averaging 9.8 points, 7.6 rebounds, 1.0 block, and 1.0 steal on 46.7 percent shooting from the field and 36.0 percent shooting from the three-point range.

-It is also worth noting that Lin, and Dedmon, and Anderson are all entering the final year of their contracts and will become unrestricted free agents after the 2018-19 NBA season.
+It is also worth noting that Lin, Dedmon, and Anderson are all entering the final year of their contracts and will become unrestricted free agents after the 2018-19 NBA season.
 This will enable the Heat to open a huge chunk of their salary cap space that they could use to chase the likes of Kyrie Irving, Kevin Durant, Klay Thompson, Kemba Walker, Kawhi Leonard, and Jimmy Butler in the 2019 NBA free agency.